nesscs/NessVMS/nessvmssetup.README.md

 ## Uninstall Script
 To cleanly remove Nx Witness software you can run this script, it will not remove footage.

-**Note:** there is no confirmation, this script will run and nuke your NxWitness install
+**Note:** There is no confirmation, this script will run and nuke your NxWitness install
 ```bash
 sudo wget -O - https://nesscs.com/uninstallnxwitness | bash
 ```